data-engineering-community/data-engineering-wiki/Guides/Data Pipeline Best Practices.md

 - Test data pipeline code with regular unit tests.
 - Set up a local environment to test pipelines locally first. (see Docker above)
 - Re-define pipeline failures.
 If pipeline fails x times but data is still delivered on time then it was successful.

+## Error Handling and Monitoring

+- Implement exponential backoff for transient failures.
+- Streaming: Add dead letter queues (DQL) to store failed messages.
+This allows you to inspect and reprocess them later without losing data.
+- Set up notifications for pipeline failures.
+- Use comprehensive logging for debugging and auditing.
+- Track metrics such as ingestion rates, latency, CPU/memory usage, and error rates.

 %% wiki footer: Please don't edit anything below this line %%